Darkvarin/Learnyzer/replit.md

   - AI Visual Lab, Study Notes Generator, Answer Checker, and Courses page now show only relevant subjects
   - NEET students see only Physics, Chemistry, Biology subjects when exam is locked
   - JEE students see only Physics, Chemistry, Mathematics subjects when exam is locked
-  - Each exam type has tailored subject lists (UPSC: 8 subjects, CLAT: 5 subjects, CSE: 7 subjects, CGLE: 4 subjects)
+  - Each exam type has tailored subject lists (UPSC: 8 subjects, CLAT: 5 subjects, CSE: 7 subjects, CGLE (SSC-CGL): 4 subjects)
   - Fallback to all subjects when exam is not locked for flexibility
   - Enhanced UI shows "(EXAM subjects only)" indicators throughout platform
   - Complete content personalization ensures focused, exam-relevant learning experience